 Moravia gets better every year.
 Architectural conservation proceeds apace, towns are smartened up, hotels and restaurants are improving, and more and more museums and historic buildings are refurbished and better presented.
 In spite of these developments Moravia is much less on the tourist track than Bohemia and remains fairly unspoilt.

-Olomouc, Bučovice.
+Bučovice, Plumlov, Olomouc.
+Bucovice has a splendid Renaissance mansion with arcaded courtyard and stucco interiors of a quality virtually without equal in northern Europe.
+The rumbustious 17th-century mansion at Plumlov has probably the richest façade columniation of any building in Europe.
 Olomouc, former capital of Moravia, has many fine churches, a Romanesque episcopal palace and Renaissance town hall.
 Several magnificently sculpted fountains are spread through a large tract of highly attractive historic townscape, surely the loveliest little city in Europe which is not yet on the tourist trail.
-Bučovice has a splendid Renaissance mansion with arcaded courtyard and stucco interiors of a quality virtually without equal in northern Europe.

-Included: air travel (Euro Traveller) on scheduled British Airways flights (Airbus A320); travel by private coach; accommodation as described below; breakfasts, 4 lunches and 6 dinners with wine; admission charges for all museums and places visited; all tips for waiters, drivers and guides; all airport and state taxes; the services of the lecturer and local guide/interpreter.
+Air travel (Euro Traveller) on scheduled British Airways flights (Airbus A320); travel by private coach; accommodation as described below; breakfasts, 4 lunches (including 1 packed lunch) and 5 dinners with wine; admission charges for all museums and places visited; all tips for waiters, drivers and guides; all airport and state taxes; the services of the lecturer and local guide.

 There is quite a lot of walking on this tour, some of it up slopes or up steps.
 To be able to enjoy the tour it would be essential to manage daily walking and stair-climbing without any difficulties.
-There is also a fair amout of driving.
-Average distance by coach per day: 100 miles.
+There is also a fair amount of driving.
+Average distance by coach per day: 121 miles.

 Between 10 and 22 participants.

 Before booking, please refer to the FCDO website to ensure you are happy with the travel advice for the destination(s) you are visiting.